lavenderdotpet/LibreQuake/CONTRIBUTING.md

 * Our CI passes without failure.
 * 48 hours or more have passed since the PR has been marked ready for review.

-If the change fixes a critical issue (such as a crash, broken animaton, etc.) an exception should be made for the 48 hour rule, **however all other prerequisites must be met!**
+If the change fixes a critical issue (such as a crash, broken animation, etc.) an exception should be made for the 48 hour rule, **however all other prerequisites must be met!**